pa-0/TrayMinimizer/README.md

 - documentation
 - internationalization

-Another project appeared while I created this fork.
+Another project exists for these functionnality and others, that I discovered recently.